qunitjs/qunit/docs/api/QUnit/module.md

 ### Module scope

 The module scope can be used to group tests under a common label.
-These can be nested to create child modules under a common parent module.

-The module scope is given a `hooks` object which can be used to add [hooks](#hooks).
+These can be nested to create child modules under a common parent.
+The module scope can add [hooks](#hooks) by calling methods on the `hooks` parameter.

 | parameter | description |
 |-----------|-------------|